sjentsch/Rdata4jamovi/README.md

 ## License
-The code in this repository is licensed under GPL-3 (assuming that most or all CRAN packages are using this license).
+The code in this repository is licensed under GPL-3.
+Assuming that most or all CRAN packages are using this license, the data sets should be covered by the same license.